Working with workflows

 To create a reusable workflow:

-- 1Make sure you have no element selected so that you can see the data panel.
-Click the + button in the workflows section.
+- 1With no element selected so that you can see the data panel, click the + button in the workflows section

-- 2Select a name for the worflow and optionally add parameters
+- 2Select a name for the workflow and add optional parameters

-Create reusable workflows to keep your logic trees managable or if you need the same functionality multiple times.
+Create reusable workflows to keep your logic trees managable or if you need to use the same functionality multiple times.

-When a workflow is triggered by an event, you have access to the event's data within the formulas of the workflow.
-That way you can react to the data of the event.
+When a workflow is triggered by an event, you have access to the event's data within the formulas of the workflow, enabling you to react to the data of the event.

 In reusable workflows, you can define parameters.
-These are the inputs of the workflow.
-You can use them in any formula in the workflow.
+These are the inputs of the workflow and you can use them in any formula in the workflow.
 By defining parameters, you can create workflows that can cover multiple scenarios.

 To create a parameter: